 I recently undertook a 18 month research and development project Looking Back| Moving Forwards, exploring Seaside Moderne architecture across the North West of England and Scotland.
 The project involves researching iconic buildings such as Blackpool Pleasure Beach, The Midland Hotel, New Brighton Palace, and lesser known structures such as the abandoned lido at Grange over Sands, Cumbria.
 Alongside this, I am investigated corresponding architectural materials in the RIBA archive, as well as examples of modernist interior design such as Marion Dorn and Gunta Stolzl at the V&A and Whitworth archives.

-From this extensive research, I will develop a new body of drawing, printmaking and sculptural work, to be exhibited in a solo exhibition at The Grundy Art Gallery, Blackpool in July 2016.
+From this extensive research, I have developed a new body of drawing, printmaking and sculptural work, to be exhibited in a solo exhibition, 'An Architecture of Joy' at The Grundy Art Gallery, Blackpool from 2nd July 2016 -13th Auguat 2016.

 To follow my project blog click here.
 The project is funded by Grants for the Arts, Arts Council England, Blackpool Council and UcLan.